slowernet/shorturl.rb/README.md

 shorturl.rb
 ===========

-A minimal, Sinatra and Redis backed url shortening service.
+A minimal Sinatra and Redis backed url shortening service.

+## Issues

+* Resubmission of a URL with a shortcode overwrites the existing shortcode.

-Oh, and
+## Oh, and

 TABS NOT SPACES MF